yannbertrand/macos-defaults/docs/index.md

 ## 🤔 How do I add a command?

-Please take [a look at the GitHub project](https://github.com/yannbertrand/macos-defaults#add-a-command).
-Feel free to open an issue if you know an unlisted command.
+Feel free to open a [GitHub issue](https://github.com/yannbertrand/macos-defaults/issues) if you know an unlisted command.

 It's also possible to add the command yourself by creating a Pull Request.
+Please take [a look at the contribution guidelines](/contributing.md).

 ## ❤️ I like this website, how can I build the same?